rayanc72/hybrid-perovskite-studio/docs/reference/documentation-workflow.md

 When a feature changes:

 1. Update the matching file in `docs/features/`.
+2. Update [src/hpame/ui/navigation.py](/Users/rayanchakraborty/hPAME/src/hpame/ui/navigation.py) if the visible navigation or feature tree changed.
-2. Update `docs/changelog.md` if behavior, UI labels, dependencies, or outputs changed.
+3. Update `docs/changelog.md` if behavior, UI labels, dependencies, or outputs changed.
-3. Update `docs/index.md` if a new feature doc is added or removed.
+4. Update `docs/index.md` if a workspace doc is added or removed.
-4. Update `docs/architecture.md` only if package structure, module ownership, or runtime boundaries changed.
+5. Update `docs/architecture.md` only if package structure, module ownership, or runtime boundaries changed.

-## Recommended feature-doc style
+## Recommended workspace-doc style

-Each feature file should include:
+Each workspace file should include:

 - What it does
 - Where it appears in the UI